We can all agree on this: Keeping track of online passwords is unquestionably, indisputably, undeniably, PAINFUL.

 Get A Password Manager

 There are a whole host of services out there to help you keep track of passwords.
 These are digital vaults that gather all of your password data, store it encrypted, and password protect that encrypted information.
 They have enhancements that make them extremely user-friendly and make secure password storage semi-automatic.
 Some password managers exist within particular browsers, whereas others like LastPass and Roboform can span your entire computer user experience across applications.
 Be advised: Certain tools come with price tags.
-That said, we are here to assert that there are high quality, free tools out there that can keep your passwords safe and secure!
+That said, we are here to assert that there are high quality tools out there for a low cost (especially compared to what could happen if you don’t use one) that can keep your passwords safe and secure!

 At Cooperative Systems, we have a multi-layered next-gen approach to addressing security requirements and vulnerabilities across your system.